ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

    Host(s) to remove access from, either a HOST which will be resolved to an IP immediately,

-                             or an IP, or a whole subnet using the PREFIX/SIZE notation --user USER|PATTERN|*    Specify which remote user was allowed to connect as.
+                             or an IP, or a whole subnet using the PREFIX/SIZE notation
+.. option:: --user USER|PATTERN|*

+   Specify which remote user was allowed to connect as.

                              Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
+                             If any user was allowed, use '--user *' (you might need to escape '*' from your shell)
+.. option:: --port PORT|*

-                             If any user was allowed, use '--user *' (you might need to escape '*' from your shell) --port PORT|*            Remote port that was allowed to connect to If any port was allowed, use '--port *' (you might need to escape '*' from your shell)
+   Remote port that was allowed to connect to

+                             If any port was allowed, use '--port *' (you might need to escape '*' from your shell)
 .. option:: --protocol PROTO